Benny-/Yahoo-ticker-symbol-downloader/README.rst

     YahooTickerDownloader.py stocks

-The program takes several days before it is finished.
+The program takes several hours before it is finished so if you don't need all symbols it might be a good idea to specify the Region of the exchanges you're interested in.
 The program supports suspending and resuming a download.
 Press CTRL+C to suspend download.
 Restart the program in the same working directory to resume downloading.